Have You Suffered an Injury in a Motorcycle Accident?

 Motorcycle Accident Without a Helmet: What If I Was Hurt?

-You are likely entitled to compensatory damages even if you were not wearing a helmet at the time of the accident.
+You are likely entitled to compensatory damages even if you were not wearing a motorcycle helmet at the time of the accident.
 Generally, you can file a claim against a negligent driver if you were struck by a vehicle and subsequently suffered severe personal injuries.
 Personal injuries can include emotional injuries, such as panic, anxiety and fear that diminishes quality of life.

-Keep in mind that the prosecution’s defense may use the fact that you were not wearing a helmet against you.
+Keep in mind that the prosecution’s defense may use the fact that you were not wearing a motorcycle helmet against you.
 Even so, under Pennsylvania motorcycle laws, motorcyclists over the age of 21 who have held a motorcycle license for at least two years have the right to not wear a helmet.
-Therefore, if the prosecutor brings up that you were not wearing a helmet, it can often be successfully contested in court.
+Therefore, if the prosecutor brings up that you were not wearing a motorcycle helmet, it can often be successfully contested in court.

 It is a good idea to talk with an experienced motorcycle accident attorney after a crash.
 At Grutzmacher Law Firm, we can help you determine the best legal actions for your situation and help build the strongest case possible for you.